lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 **Biodun Olanrewaju** joined Bluesky Digitech as an apprentice in 2008.
 He has since developed a large customer base in Oyo, Ogun and Lagos states.
-He is Ecopath's RSM in South and South-west states.
+He is Ecopath's RSM in South-west and North-west states.

 The only thing that is missing in our team is gender diversity.
 This is how things are in Nigeria right now - office equipment industry is almost exclusively male dominated.